hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 \page

+<div class='pageNumber auto'></div>

 ### Magical artefacts table

 Roll a D6 and use this table to determine which item you find when a result in the Exploration chart indicates that you have found a magical artefact.
 In a campaign none of these items can appear more than once, so if you find a magic item which is already in someone else’s possession roll again – even if the warrior carrying it has been killed.
-You do not need to take the Weapon Master skill to wield artefact weapons.
+You do not need to take the Weapon Master skill to wield these magical artefact weapons.

 #### 1 The Boots and Rope of Pieter
 Pieter, the master thief of the Guild of Shadows, was the most